appsecurityclass/vulnerable-php-code-examples/README.md

-# vulnerable-php-code-examples
+# Exam - SAST
-Examples of vulnerable PHP code
+Sample code to be scanned with SonarQube